charigyang/3yp_monodepth/README.md

-Monocular depth estimation
+Plug-and-play architecture for monocular depth estimation
 ============================

-This repo is a Pytorch implementation of depth estimation that allows some plug-and-play style flexibility in the model (in particular, encoder, decoder and loss function) through changing command-line arguments.
+This repo is a Pytorch implementation of depth estimation that allows plug-and-play style flexibility in the model (in particular, encoder, decoder and loss function) through changing command-line arguments.
 It is also straightforward to add more custom options.

 The code skeleton is adapted from (https://github.com/fangchangma/sparse-to-dense), although the implementation is different from the paper as we are not introducing any sparse samples.